Monotonic Alpha-divergence Minimisation for Variational Inference: Exponential Family Distributions: a Closer Look

-can always be performed and as a consequence we can always apply the gradient-based approach when the kernel $k$ is in its canonical form.

-As a result, when considering non-canonical exponential family probability densities of the form \eqref{eq:partialA:expo-family-non-canonical} and under some reasonable assumptions on the mapping $\changevarcomp$ (for instance, if $\changevarcomp$ is a $\mathcal C^2$ diffeomorphism), one is left with choosing between two alternative ways of exploiting \Cref{thm:gradiant-g-canonic-expo-family}: \begin{enumerateList} \item Apply a gradient step on the canonical parameter $\zeta$ using the objective $g^{(o)}$ in~(\ref{generic-update-canonic-expo-family-g-def}) and translate it into an update of the parameter $\theta$ via a change of variable.
+can always be performed for all $\gamma \in (0,1]$ and we can always apply the gradient-based approach when the kernel $k$ is in its canonical form.
+When considering non-canonical exponential family probability densities of the form \eqref{eq:partialA:expo-family-non-canonical} and under some reasonable assumptions on the mapping $\changevarcomp$ (for instance, if $\changevarcomp$ is a $\mathcal C^2$ diffeomorphism), one is left with choosing between two alternative ways of exploiting \Cref{thm:gradiant-g-canonic-expo-family}: \begin{enumerateList} \item Apply a gradient step on the canonical parameter $\zeta$ using the objective $g^{(o)}$ in~(\ref{generic-update-canonic-expo-family-g-def}) and translate it into an update of the parameter $\theta$ via a change of variable.
 In this case, we set $\zeta_0=\changevarcomp(\theta_0)$, we apply the step~(\ref{generic-update-canonic-expo-family-g-gradientstep}) and we then perform the change of variable $\theta=\changevarcomp^{-1}(\zeta)$ to get back to a parameter in $\Tset$.
 Overall, this leads to an update of the form

 \item Apply a gradient step directly on the parameter $\theta$ using the objective

 In that case, since $g=g^{(o)}\circ\changevarcomp$ where $g^{(o)}$ is again as in~(\ref{generic-update-canonic-expo-family-g-def}) with $\zeta_0=\changevarcomp(\theta_0)$, this leads to an update of the form